DevRel-Foundation/governance/playbook.md

 Responsible for coordinating the activities of their respective working groups.

-Responsibiliteis include:
+Responsibilities include:

 - Facilitate meetings and set up the agenda
-- Ensure that discussions align with the yearly startegic goals previously approved by the Steering Committee
+- Ensure that discussions align with the yearly strategic goals previously approved by the Steering Committee
-- Provide quarterly updates to the Steering Committee and seeking guidance when necessary
+- Provide quarterly updates to the Steering Committee and seek guidance when necessary

 #### Steering Committee Members